nablarch/nablarch-document/en/examples/index.rst

 Example
 =======

-The Example is an implementation example that demonstrates how to use the features of the Nablarch Application Framework, and is created for each :ref:`runtime platform <runtime_platform>`.
+Examples are implementation examples that demonstrate how to use the features of the Nablarch Application Framework, and are created for each :ref:`runtime platform <runtime_platform>`.
-This chapter describes the procedures for building the environment and executing the application, which are necessary for an Example.
+This chapter describes the procedures for building the environment and executing the application, which are necessary for Examples.

   .. tip::